eloomi Articles

 The world is changing faster than we can keep pace with, and a huge part of today’s workforce is already in jobs that didn’t exist just ten years ago.
 So, it’s clear that the need for new skills is a reality that businesses have to grapple with every day, and in a constantly evolving market, it’s a problem that isn’t going anywhere.
 So how do we solve it, and why is “bridging the skills gap” no longer the answer?

 Here’s where we come back to the old metaphor: bridging the skills gap.
 The image that comes to mind is the lone employee, stood before a precipice: with some insurmountable lack of expertise that’s preventing them from completing a task, advancing in their job, or becoming that perfect, well-rounded candidate.
-But with the perfect skills training to bridge the gap, the employee can finally cross over and reach their goal.
+But with the perfect skills training to bridge the gap, the employee can finally cross over and reach their set goals.

 It implies that there’s just one gap.